Cold weather

 If you are not eligible for a free flu jab but would like to get one because you live with someone with CF, you can pay to get it.
 It is usually between £10 and £20 and is available from pharmacies, some supermarkets, Superdrug or Boots.

-More information about the COVID-19 vaccine is available on the NHS website.
+There is up to date information about the COVID-19 vaccine on the NHS website.

 -